 Our goal is to promote the creative health of young people, provide them an opportunity to connect with the inspiring world of music.

-Check out this video of some 2013 Roots In the Schools Action
+Check out this video of our Roots in the Schools Program from 2013

 Our inaugural Roots In The Schools week 2012 was a great success!

 On the Monday, Tuesday, Wednesday, & Thursday of the week leading up to the festival we arranged for 4 performances in schools across Miami-Dade County.
 Many many thanks go out to our contact at the school system, Matthew Sabeltella, who enabled us to introduce this program and connect with area schools.
 We look forward to many school performances to come & spreading the love of music!

 Here’s a little re-cap from Sarah Erickson & Sara Waters, our wonderful GrassRoots staff members who attended the shows & wrote these little blurbs about their experience to share with you.

 Day 1 – The Rambling String Band at Lorah Park Elementary School

 The concert was a reward to kids who had excelled in their studies, and the pride the kids felt at being able to share in the experience was evident by the huge smiles on their faces.
 Matthew Sabeltella and the Rambling String Band took us on a musical journey through the history of old-time music, from the African origin of the banjo to the rich legacy of civil rights era gospel music.
 The children got excited as they sang along with tunes like “This Little Light of Mine,” clearly making new connections between music and it’s historical implications.
 As they Rambling String Band picked up the pace, a teacher towards the back began to dance to the old-time rhythms.
 It was clear the adults were enjoying the music as much as the children were.
 The concert was a celebration of the power of music to change the course of history, and as the band played out the story of these children’s rich musical heritage, it’s clear that it continues to do so, even now.